bzapico/web/README.md

 ### Installation

-- `Clone the repository`
+1. `Clone the repository`
-- `Change to project directory`
+2. `Change to project directory`
-- `npm install`
+3. `npm install`

 ### Development server
+1. Modify apiUrl in the src/environments/environment.ts to https://web.demo.nalej.io/

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+2. Run `npm start` for a dev server.
+3. Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files, also in this task, every change will be linted.

 ### Code scaffolding